daneroo/go-ted1k/README.md

 ## Data pump performance

-This was performed a an ubuntu:20.04 VM (Proxmox), on a mac mini 2012/8G/2TBSSSD, databases/ipfs running in docker in the same VM.
-The `ephemaral` data set is a synthectic 31M datapoints representing~1year of second data; 100MB/month, 1.35GB total
+This was performed a an ubuntu:20.04 VM (Proxmox), on a mac mini 2012/8G/2TB-SSD, databases/ipfs running in docker in the same VM.
+The `ephemeral` data set is a synthetic 31M data points representing~1year of second data; 100MB/month, 1.35GB total

 ```bash
 $ time go run cmd/pump/pump.go